TLDR

 What's the best free wedding planning app?

-Is Kaiplan worth $79 compared to free apps?
+Is Kaiplan worth paying for compared to free apps?